 How To Charge A Jet Ski Battery

-- For best results, remove the battery from the jet ski.
+- For best results, remove the battery.

 - Connect the positive cable of the charger to the positive post of the battery.